Remarkable capital of the arts, Florence is among the most important cultural centers in Italy.

 I will suggest a Tuscany itinerary that you can either self-drive or take a guided tour of.
 If it’s your first time driving in Italy or you plan to drink, a guided tour is the better option.

-When planning your day trip to Tuscany, bear in mind that driving in the area surrounding Florence is not as stressful as it can be to drive in Milan or Rome.
+When planning your day trip to Tuscany, bear in mind that driving in the Tuscan countryside surrounding Florence is not as stressful as it can be to drive in Milan or Rome.